Stuck for career ideas? Inspiration may be only a piece of paper away.

 2. Start to look for patterns and themes

 What connections are there between the items on your map?
 Does anything spark ideas?
-And can you see any links with possible job areas?
+And can you find any links with possible job areas?

 Is there a particular job type you can research?
 Try: